cudenver-ai/Adversarial-Machine-Learning/README.md

    - `npm run dev`

-4. Project Structure: The front-end code primarily resides in the src/ folder, which contains the following key files:
+4. Front-End Structure: The front-end code primarily resides in the src/ folder, which contains the following key files:

 - `src/App.jsx`: The main entry point for the React application.
-- `src/CreateItem.jsx`: Component that handles item creation. -`src/UsersList.jsx`: Component that displays a list of users.
+This is what you see when you go to `localhost:5173`
+- `src/config.js` : Serves a global variable to indicate which route to to use for the API
+- `src/componets`: Independent site components.
+These componenets are used thoughrout the app to
+- `vite.config.js`: Configuration for the api routes

 5. Why We Use Vite: